Lyric Theatre, London: 2000–present

 The theatre twice changed hands in the 2000s.
 It was bought by Lloyd Webber's Really Useful Group in 2000, and in 2005 it was acquired as part of Nimax Theatres.
 Productions of the 2000s included Fanny Burney's satirical Georgian play A Busy Day, with Stephanie Beacham and Sara Crowe (2000).
-This was followed in the same year by a stage adaptation of Coward's 1945 film Brief Encounter with Jenny Seagrove and Christopher Cazenove and then a revival of Eugene O'Neill's drama Long Day’s Journey Into Night, starring Jessica Lange.
+This was followed in the same year by a stage adaptation of Coward's 1945 film Brief Encounter with Jenny Seagrove and Christopher Cazenove and then a revival of Eugene O'Neill's drama Long Day's Journey Into Night, starring Jessica Lange.
 There was another Coward production the following year: Thelma Holt presented the first full-scale production of the 1926 play Semi-Monde.
 Later in 2001 the Lyric presented Barbara Cook Sings Mostly Sondheim and Brendan Fraser in Cat on a Hot Tin Roof.

 In 2002 the "jolly hockey sticks" schoolgirl comedy Daisy Pulls it Off ran for three months, Ian McKellen and Frances de la Tour starred in a revival of Strindberg's The Dance of Death in 2003.
 Bill Kenwright presented Night of the Iguana starring Woody Harrelson, Clare Higgins and Jenny Seagrove in 2005.
 In 2006 Phil McIntyre staged a new play Smaller by Carmel Morgan, starring Dawn French and Alison Moyet.

 A revival of the musical Cabaret in 2006 starred James Dreyfus and then Julian Clary and Alistair McGowan as the MC.
 Thriller – Live, a Michael Jackson tribute revue, opened at the Lyric in January 2009 and, despite being described by The Times as "about as thrilling as a bowl of cold custard", and by The Daily Telegraph as, in parts, "hagiographical twaddle", was still running when the London theatres closed in March 2020 because of the COVID-19 pandemic.

 The theatre reopened on 5 December 2020, with a socially distanced production of the musical Six, but closed due to further pandemic restrictions on 15 December.
-The musical reopened at the theatre on 21 May and is scheduled to run until 29 August 2021.
+The musical reopened at the theatre on in May 2021 and ran until August.
 Get Up, Stand Up!
-The Bob Marley Musical opened at the theatre on 1 October 2021.
+The Bob Marley Musical opened at the theatre in October 2021 and ran for 15 months before closing in January 2023.
+A revival of Aspects of Love, starring Michael Ball, opened in May 2023 for a limited 6 month run but closed early in August 2023 after receiving negative reviews.
+Peter Pan Goes Wrong ran at the Lyric from November 2023 to January 2024, followed by the West End premiere of Hadestown, which opened at the theatre in February 2024.